webdevelopers-eu/z-template/README.md

 </html>
 ```

-Now you can add the `z-var="PROPERTY TARGET"` attribute to the element.
-The
+Now you can add the `z-var="PROPERTY TARGET"` attribute to any element
+and then call `$(element).template(...)` on that element or any parent.

+The `z-var` attribute holds (comma-separated) instruction(s)
+specifying what should be replaced and where or what should be done.

-`TARGET` is usually `.` (dot) for inserting variable as element's text
+The `TARGET` is usually `.` (dot) to insert the value as text in the
-content or `@ATTR_NAME` to insert variable into named attribute on the
+element or `@ATTR_NAME` to insert variable into attribute.
+It is
-element.
-You can specify more actions separated by comma.
+simple and you will understand it in a minute by looking at examples
+bellow or by jumping to the [syntax](#syntax) section.

+Let's see how it works in real world.

 Assume that all examples in this section use this Javascript to apply
 the template.
+We pass quite complex data object to the template.
+The
+values in the object will be inserted in various points defined by
+`z-var` in HTML as you will see bellow.

 ```javascript
 $('.target').template({